Nic-OS/100-days-of-code/r2-log.md

 **Results:** I could not get the screen to dim yet, but I did add a "Scanning..." message after a photo is successfully captured.
 I also got the business card results to render properly on `<ResultsScreen>`.
 I just had to render most of the `<View>`s in the actual render method, and then only return `<Text>` when the params were received.
 Before, I had the whole view returned within a function when the component mounted, but that caused weird flex issues.

 Now I'm planning to take a week break from Spindle, continue brushing up on my JS and completing some RN tutorials, then getting back to it next Wednesday on the 1st.

+### R2D43 - 7/24/18
+I'm taking a break from Spindle for a week to focus on just practicing my JS and RN skills via tutorials and courses.
+I finished the Object-Oriented Programming section in FCC and finished the first part of the todolist exercise on [React Native Express](www.reactnativeexpress.com).
+I'm actually pleasantly surprised by how quickly I can breeze through simple RN things.
+I think this week of practicing and learning will really help me.